WujiangXu/wujiangxu.github.io/_pages/about.md

 ---
 I am a first-year Ph.D. student at Rutgers University, working with Prof. [Yongfeng Zhang](http://www.yongfeng.me/).
 Previously, I was a Senior Machine Learning Engineer at [Ant Group](https://www.antgroup.com/en).

-My research interests lie at LLM Agents, LLMs for RecSys and Cross-domain Recommendation.
+My research interests focus on Reinforcement Learning and LLM Agents.
+If you are interested in my research, please feel free to contact me by email.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.